 In 1996, I accepted an articling offer at a large firm in Calgary, Alberta.
 This was my first time in the corporate world, and I was equal parts terrified & dazzled by the “shmoozing”/marketing culture and the “high life” of the lawyers around me.
 Fancy clothes, cars, homes & fine dining were the norm.
-This was completely foreign to me.

-The firm hosted a “Lawyer’s Lounge” once a week and we were all encouraged to attend – the open bar, fine wines, and “all you can drink” mentality in the designated boardroom was promoted as a way to connect & unwind after a tough week at the office.
-We often went out in small groups afterwards for dinner & more drinks.
+The firm hosted a “Lawyer’s Lounge” once a week and we were all encouraged to attend - the open bar, fine wines, and “all you can drink” mentality in the designated boardroom was promoted as a way to connect & unwind after a tough week at the office.

 During this time, my husband and I had been trying to conceive.
 After several years of infertility & repeated pregnancy loss, we adopted a gorgeous, chubby-faced baby named Duncan.
 I was very newly pregnant when he was born, and we were blessed with a second baby, our daughter Georgia, just 7 months later.

 As per Murphy’s Law, right in between the births of my two babies, the firm offered me partnership.
-At that time, saying “no” was effectively career suicide, so I negotiated a non-equity track knowing how much the babies would need me.
+At that time, saying “no” was basically career suicide, so I negotiated a non-equity track knowing how much the babies would need me.

 I started fresh - determined to find a better balance & improve my physical & mental health.

 My “balance quest” lead to me studying nutrition (while still drinking), learning to cook and publishing two cookbooks (still drinking, a little more now), and building a private coaching business from the ground up (still drinking, even more often now - most nights at least a glass or two).